alexyandy2016/fractal/readme.md

 <a name="csrf"></a>
 ###Work around for TokenMismatchException
 Laravel 5 throws TokenMismatchException when an client sends a post request(create, update, or delete resource) to the API endpoint.
 Because the clients exists separate domain or environment (e.g. android native application), no way for your server to publish csrf token to the client.
-It's more desirable to achieve a level of security through [tymondesigns/jwt-auth](https://github.com/tymondesigns/jwt-auth) or equivalent measures.
+It's more desirable to achieve a level of security through [tymondesigns/jwt-auth](https://github.com/tymondesigns/jwt-auth) or equivalent measures. ([Recommended article on API security](https://scotch.io/tutorials/the-ins-and-outs-of-token-based-authentication))

-If your project depends on Laravel 5.1, it's never easier:
+If your project depends on Laravel 5.1.*, it's never easier:

 ```
 // app/Http/Middleware/VerifyCsrfToken.php